What Is a Lot in Forex

 Forex lots may differ, not only by the asset but also by type and size.

-• technical assistance to the operator 5 days a week, 24 hours a day
+- Receive live technical assistance 5 days a week, 24 hours a day

-• operate on a platform for any device: Libertex and Metatrader 4 and 5
+- Use a platform for any device: Libertex and MetaTrader 4 and 5